clayne/hacktical-c/dynamic/README.md

 ~ D. Gries

-I'd go one step further: don't evaluate what you can compile.
-In languages like Lisp this is a lot easier due to built-in support for code generation and dynamic compilation.

 To implement dynamic compilation in C, we'll have to cast a few non-trivial Unix spells and sacrifice some portability in the process.
 It's not that these features aren't available on other platforms; rather that they're implemented in slightly different ways, using different names.

 Example: